margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for organization and order expressed through businesses
 * Grateful for little kids who express entrepreneurship
 * Grateful for the public school system and the way the public school system expresses government, and self-government
+* Grateful for little kids in the neighborhood who run businesses

 <br>